 Talent Scholarships are available for students with exceptional talent in the areas of creative writing, journalism, music, theatre, art, or athletics.
 Students may receive a scholarship waiving in-district tuition for up to 18 credit hours per semester.
-Recipients are selected by a committee from the Student Services Division.
-Interested students should contact the Student Services Office for details.
+Recipients are selected by the Student Services.
+Interested students should contact the Vice President of Student Services Office for details.